aklin/aklin.github.io/_posts/2017-07-12-discourse-to-jekyll.md

 ---

 I've been looking into a way of publishing Discourse posts as Jekyll entries.

-### The Problem

 I run a gaming community that uses a Discourse forum.
 In it there are pages (rules, tutorials etc.) that I'd like to feel more _permanent_, more easily accessible.
 I got around this by curating permalinks, but then there are nice-to-haves like mission debriefs - or even a monthly blog that could keep non-members engaged.
 This is where we run into the forum's limitations as a platform.

 Enter Github-powered Jekyll.
 Easy and fun to set up, uses the same markup language as the forum, and every change is publicly visible - which helps build and maintain trust.
 Creating a pull request, however, is a problem for almost all of our members, who are non-technical.